 Congratulations!
 You have been personally chosen by the bride to be her maid of honour.
 Alongside the bride herself, you are one of the most important ladies of the day.
 It is your job to ensure your right-hand gal is happy and that everything is running smoothly.

 Feeling overwhelmed?
-Just relax and check out our top ten tips on how to be the best maid of honour ever!
+There’s no need.
+We’ve got your essential maid of honour duties covered, so sit back, relax and read up on our top tips on how to be the best maid of honour ever.

 Even if weddings aren’t your thing, try to be enthusiastic when discussing colours, theme ideas and so on.
 You’d be surprised at how much wedding planning can take over your life, so try not to roll your eyes when the bride brings up table centres again.
 Offer her your honest opinion when she asks for it – ‘do whatever you want’ is not helpful when the bride has a million and one ideas running through her head!